Isolation: the process or fact of isolating or being isolated

 Technically they could be called resonance control filters.
-Inside each Stillpoint are a number of technology pockets containing ceramic ball bearings and steel races; these are designed to offer absolutely minimal contact with one another effectively “floating” the component they sit underneath.
-The number of pockets varies from component to component and the peformance on offer changes as you move up the range.
+Inside the Stillpoints are a number of technology pockets containing ceramic ball bearings and steel races; these are designed to offer absolutely minimal contact with one another effectively “floating” the component they sit underneath.
+The number of pockets varies from component to component and the performance on offer changes as you move up the range.

-What they do to the performance of a system is nothing short of incredible; as outlined above, they increase resolution and textures enabling you to hear multiple musical layers and subtle nuances and textures that previously were just congested together as one.
+What they can do to the performance of a system is nothing short of incredible; as outlined above, they increase resolution and textures enabling you to hear multiple musical layers and subtle nuances and textures that previously were just congested together as one or not even audible.

-On most systems you can hear the background noise as one, the clinking of china cups and the voice of the lady behind the counter, but once a system is floated what you hear is so much more.
+On most systems you can hear the background noise as one, the clinking of china cups and the voice of people working in the cafe, but once a system is floated what you hear is so much more.
 There are various conversations taking place which you can now hear that previously just disappeared into the background.

 By the way it’s a superb album and I one I would highly recommend, a very powerful and emotional recording!

-There is an extensive range of Stillpoints available, with 4 primary models, wall panels, bases, threaded adapters and a wonderful device for turntable lovers!
+There is an extensive range of Stillpoints available, with 6 primary models, a brilliant acoustic wall panel, bases, threaded adapters and a wonderful device for turntable lovers!
 Plus of course the highly coveted equipment stand.

 Where do I start?
 What do I Stillpoint first?

-The raison d’être is to remove excess energy; how much and where it is generated from varies from system to system.
-A glass and metal equipment stand is bad with lots of ringing and energy transferance from the stand/glass back into the components, so starting there with the source component makes a lot of sense.
-Generally wood equipment furniture is less bad, but overall in most scenarios starting with the loudspeakers will give the biggest benefits, after all, the speaker is moving lots of air and the speaker and its cabinet (and its interaction with the room) is what gives you the open window to how you hear your system.
+That said, in most scenarios starting with the loudspeakers will give the biggest benefits, after all, the speaker is moving lots of air, creating energy and the speaker (and its cabinet and its interaction with the room) is what gives you the open window to how you hear your system.

 With the correct threaded adapters, bases, some patience and experience the effect they can have is truly exceptional.
-If you are using standmount speakers they should go between the stand and the speaker, NOT underneath the stand.
+If you are using stand-mount speakers they should go between the stand and the speaker, NOT underneath the stand.
 We want the technology pockets to be as close to the speaker as possible!
 You’ll hear less of the speaker, a lot less of the cabinet and a huge increase to the amount of music you can hear as a result.
 Obviously with a pair of floor-standers they simply replace the spikes.